will-vandewalle/lineup-generator/README.md

 It is built to take in data in the way that it has always been kept at our summer swim club:
 A database of only boys or girls, not separated by age group.
 Therefore, to write lineups for the whole meet, this whole process has to be run twice.
-The data should be in the following format (csv):
+The data must be in the following format (csv):

 Name,Fly,Back,Breast,Free,Age